 So on to what can happen if you follow through with your scheme — I mean “plan.”

 You have a combined balance of $6,300 on your credit cards, and even without working, I presume you’ve somehow been keeping up with payments.
 That means that the accounts are current and still with your original issuers.
 Here is a timeline of likely events if you cease payment activity, starting…now.

-- Skip an entire cycle.
+Skip an entire cycle.
 After a full 30 days or so goes by from the payment due date, the creditor will report the delinquency to the three major credit bureaus.
 Credit damage commences when the notation shows up on the reports.
-Credit scores are derived from that information, and your rating will begin to decline.
+Credit scores are derived from that information, and your rating will